Subscribe To This Site

 A simple garden sickle will help you to control your wilderness!

-The humble garden sickle is an effective aid against nettles and docks and other encroaching weeds from the wild!
-In my view, it's one of the very best garden tools.
+The humble sickle is an effective aid against nettles and docks and other encroaching weeds from the wild.
+In my view, a simple garden sickle is an under-rated tool.
+It's actually one of the very best garden tools and deserves a place in the garden shed.

 This tool has been around for millennia; flint sickles have been found in Palestine and Jordan, dating from more than 10,000 years ago.
 The development of the sickle played a key role in the agricultural revolution of neolithic times when grasses such as wheat and barley became staple foods for the people of the "fertile crescent".